Recursively Summarizing Enables Long-Term Dialogue Memory in Large Language Models: Experimental Results

-\paragraph{Our method is robust to different LLMs.} To check whether the proposed recursively summarizing method is robust to other large language models to tackle long-term sessions, we randomly sample 100 dialogue turns from the MSC dataset and use ``\textit{text-davinci-003}'' as the fixed LLM, i.e. generating response and memory.
-The performance in sessions 4 and 5 are shown in Table~\ref{tab:davinci}, where the significant improvements confirm the robustness of our method upon different LLMs.
+\textbf{Our plug-and-play method is effective for other small-scale and large-scale LLMs (Q3).} To check whether the proposed recursively summarizing method is robust to other large language models to tackle long-term sessions, we evaluate the framework by employing ``Llama2-7B'' and ``text-davinci-003'' as the backbone models.
+The performances in long-context dialogue (session 5 of the MSC dataset) are shown in Figure~\ref{fig:robust_llm}, where the significant improvements confirm the robustness of our method upon different LLMs.
+We also believe that more powerful language models, i.e., ``text-davinci-003'' \textgreater ``Llama2-7b'', indeed understand the context better, and generate more accurate memory and responses, thus leading to better improvements from the proposed mechanism.

-\paragraph{Our method can be further enhanced by in-context learning.} We evaluate the few-shot performance of the proposed mechanism by the in-context technique.
-In precise, we utilize one labeled dialogue, randomly sampled from the valid set, to prompt the memory management and response generator.
-Table~\ref{tab:few_shot} shows that: 1) The accuracy of memory prediction is positively correlated with the quality of response.
-We believe advanced memory management can achieve further improvement, which might be investigated in future work; 2) Even one labeled sample can bring obvious advantages under our framework, indicating the potential of in-context learning.
+\textbf{Our method can be further enhanced by several labeled dialogs (Q4).} We evaluate the few-shot performance of the proposed mechanism by the in-context technique.
+In precise, we utilize several dialogues with generated memory and labeled responses (ground truth), randomly sampled from the valid set, to prompt the response generator before the test inputs.
+Table~\ref{tab:few_shot} shows that even two labeled samples can bring obvious advantages under our framework, on both F1 and BLEU scores, indicating the potential of our framework.
+We analyze that the generated memory may contain a significant amount of speaker preference information, which undoubtedly increases the difficulty of generating replies.
+Therefore, labeled data is highly valuable for the proposed method, as it naturally guides the LLM in utilizing the memory effectively.

-\paragraph{Our method still suffers from hallucination problems.} Previous works~\cite{ji2023survey,Bang2023AMM} point out that many LLMs can generate nonfactual and untruthful information that cannot be verified from the inputs across tasks.
-Correspondingly, we observe that the problem happens in our proposed recursively summarizing strategy.
-Figure~\ref{fig:error} shows part memory containing incorrect causal relationships (in red).
-Such incorrect memory might lead to error accumulation, which needs to be improved in the following works.